Merzasphor/MWSE/docs/source/lua/type/tes3quest.rst

     The deleted state of the object.

 `dialogue`_ (`tes3iterator`_)
+    Read-only.
 A collection of dialogues associated with the quest.

 `disabled`_ (`boolean`_)
     The disabled state of the object.